hortonworks/cloudbreak-images/README.md

 ## What are Custom Images?
 Cloudbreak launches clusters from an image that includes default configuration and default tooling for provisioning.
-These are considered the **Standard** default images and these images are provided with each Cloudbreak version.
+These are considered the **Standard Default** images and these images are provided with each Cloudbreak version.

 From bird's-eye view, images contain the following:
 - Operating system (e.g. CentOS, Amazon Linux)